skienzmatishun/rippreport/content/p/congressional-catalyst/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Ahead of the March 3rd congressional primary election, we detail how the Catalyst machine handpicked Bill Hightower to seize power in Washington.
+Corrupt judges and shady insiders operate this political group like a criminal enterprise to line their own pockets.
+South Alabama voters must reject Hightower to prevent backroom political bosses from hijacking our constitutional rights.
 ---
 Alabama’s first congressional district has 5 Republican candidates running to fill Bradley Bryrne’s seat.
 Only one is CATALYST.
 GUESS.